stytchauth/mcp-examples/consumer-integrated/tasklist-python-fastmcp-backend/README.md

-# B2B Integrated: Sprint Planner Python (FastAPI/FastMCP) Backend
+# Consumer Integrated: Task List Python (FastAPI/FastMCP) Backend

-This is a Python backend for the Sprint Planner example.
+This is a Python backend for the Task List example.
 This backend uses FastAPI for the API and FastMCP for the MCP server.

-To access this example via the frontend, use `sprintplanner-frontend`.
+To access this example via the frontend, use `tasklist-frontend`.

 ## Setup